 Figure 14.3.10.2-1: AF influence URSP procedure for reliable transmission

 1. The NRM server receives from the SEALDD server (or VAL server) about the request for reliable transmission service with the application descriptors for the two redundant transmission paths.
 The SEALDD client's current UE address or UE ID is also provided to identify the affected UE.

-2. After receiving the request from SEALDD server (or VAL server), the NRM server associates the available DNN and S-NSSAI information for the two application descriptors.
+The request also includes indication to request for user plane resource information.2.
+After receiving the request from SEALDD server (or VAL server), the NRM server associates the available DNN and S-NSSAI information for the two application descriptors.
 NRM server triggers via N5/N33 with the AF guidance for URSP procedure as described in 3GPP TS 23.502 [11] clause 4.15.6.10.
 The AF request includes the application traffic descriptors and the associated DNN, S-NSSAI, and also includes UE address or UE ID received in step 1.

 3. NRM server sends response about reliable transmission service.
+The response may contain information related to the user plane resource.

+NOTE: The user plane endpoint resource information is only applicable if the NRM server receives request from VAL server for procedure defined in clause 9.x.3.1 TS 23.433